gmfawcett/ocaml-supersimple-build/README.md

-This project provides 'obuild', a script (currently in Python) that handles the basics of building a small OCaml project.
-When a Makefile or Ocamlbuild is too much, obuild might just be the ticket.
+This project provides `obuild`, a script (currently in Python) that handles the basics of building a small OCaml project.
+When a Makefile or Ocamlbuild is too much, `obuild` might just be the ticket.

 ## Usage